DamonMohammadbagher/ETWNetMonv3/README.md

     example 2-1: ETWNetMonv3Log.exe html2  1  "rpot >= 80");
     example 2-1: ETWNetMonv3Log.exe html2  1  "events LIKE '*192.168*'");

-Note: for "syntax 2-1" or switch "html2" EtwNetMonv3logs.txt & ETWProcessMonlog.txt should be in current folder, this switch "html2" is for integration between log files  [EtwNetMonv3logs.txt & ETWProcessMonlog.txt], switch "html" was only for EtwNetMonv3logs TCPIP Network reports.
+Note: for "syntax 2-1" or switch "html2" these two files => 1.EtwNetMonv3logs.txt & 2.ETWProcessMonlog.txt should be in current folder, this switch "html2" is for integration between log files  [EtwNetMonv3logs.txt & ETWProcessMonlog.txt], switch "html" was only for EtwNetMonv3logs TCPIP Network reports.

    ![](https://github.com/DamonMohammadbagher/ETWNetMonv3/blob/main/Pic/4.png)